apollographql/apollo-kotlin/README.md

 ## Releases

-Our [release history](https://github.com/apollographql/apollo-android/releases) has the release history.
+Our [changelog](https://github.com/apollographql/apollo-android/releases) has the release history.

 Releases are hosted on [jcenter](https://jcenter.bintray.com/com/apollographql/apollo/).